website watertownhistory.org

 the country to the west and north for many miles PASSED THROUGH WATERTOWN TO

-MILWAUKEE, and land seekers made it their
+MILWAUKEE, and land seekers made it their headquarters.
+J. B. Van Alstine, for years the popular

-years the popular landlord of the Exchange, declared that he thought business
+landlord of the Exchange, declared that he thought business dull in those palmy

-dull in those palmy days unless he had a hundred guests and as many horses to
+days unless he had a hundred guests and as many horses to care for.
+Two of the old taverns are still running [in

-the Mexican War.
-During the regime of
+War.
+During the regime of William

-Sundays German services were held in its hall.”
+German services were held in its hall.”

 Derived from “The Taverns and

 Stages of Early Wisconsin” by J. H. A. Lacher, 1915.
-Contracts for construction of the road were let in October of 1848.
+Contracts for construction of the road were

 1856